rundeck/docs/docs/learning/howto/welcome-project-starter.md

 1. Extract the contents to a folder on your local hard drive.

 :::
-:::tab For Rundeck Enterprise Welcome Project:
+::: tab Enterprise Welcome Project

 Navigate to: [https://github.com/rundeckpro/welcome-project](https://github.com/rundeckpro/welcome-project)